shazChaudhry/vagrant/README.md

 -	Install [Vagrant Host Manager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin by running ```vagrant plugin install vagrant-hostmanager``` in Git bash.
 This will update host files on both guest and host machines.

 **Instructions:**
-- Change directory to Ubunto sub directory
+- Change directory to Ubuntu sub directory
 -	Run ```vagrant up``` command which will setup a Docker swarm mode cluster; 1xMaster and 1xWorker
 - ```vagrant ssh node1``` to log into the master node
   - ```cd /vagrant```